mickfuzz/phd4/_posts/thesis_chapters/2024-10-9-Appendices.md

                 template](#summary-of-motivations-and-sources-of-p2-template)
             -   [Using Phaser 2 not 3 & Game
                 States](#using-phaser-2-not-3-game-states)
+    -   [Technical Appendix Two - On reaction to tech](#technical-appendix-two---on-reaction-to-tech)
+        -   [GDPs used to nurture tactical responses to coding errors](#gdps-used-to-nurture-tactical-responses-to-coding-errors)
+        -   [Concluding remarks on debugging and revision](#concluding-remarks-on-debugging-and-revision)
     -   [Unplaced - but needed.](#unplaced---but-needed.)
     -   [Perhaps delete?](#perhaps-delete)
         -   [Appendix 5.x - Community norming in playtesting - DROP THIS